Seeking an exemption

 Types of exemptions

-Applicants requesting a release from the housing requirement based on this criterion must provide information from the attending physician stating the specific verifiable condition for which it is medically necessary for the student to be released and why specific off-campus housing would provide better living conditions in regard to this medical condition.
+Applicants requesting a release from the housing requirement or are requesting consideration for an on-campus medical single room based on this criterion must provide information from the attending physician or mental health professional stating the specific verifiable condition for which it is medically necessary for the student to be released and why specific off-campus housing or an on-campus medical single room would provide better living conditions in regard to this medical condition.

 Applicants must obtain a medical exemption request form.
-The form must be completed in detail and signed by the attending physician by deadlines established annually by the residence life office.
+The form must be completed in detail and signed by the attending physician or mental health professional by deadlines established annually by the Residence Life office.

 Additionally, the applicant must submit a written statement that details their specific reason(s) for seeking a medical exemption to the residence life office by deadlines established annually by the residence life office.
 The exemption committee may base their decision solely on the content of the applicant's statement and the medical exemption request form so it is important that these documents provide enough detail to give the committee a full understanding of the situation.